 - Available Space: On its own, Kodi requires between 100 and 200MB of space.
 However, make sure you’ve got enough free space if you’re going to use this application to play locally stored movies and TV shows.
 If you plan on streaming media, you don’t need to have more than 500MB of space to ensure trouble-free streaming.

-Option #1: Install Kodi on Windows 10 via an EXE File
+- Method 1: Install Kodi on Windows using EXE File

 - First, you need to download Kodi’s installation file.
 Navigate to kodi.tv/download, where you’ll see Kodi’s different versions.

-2. Once the Windows Store is opened, you can use the top-right Search field.
+- Once the Windows Store is opened, you can use the top-right Search field.
 Type in ‘Kodi’ and hit Enter.
 After a couple of seconds, Kodi will be displayed among search results.
-There will be different options present, so make sure to install the app created by XBMC Foundation.
+There will be different options present, so make sure to install the app created by the XBMC Foundation.

-3. Once you click on Kodi’s icon, you will be taken to its overview.
+- When you click on Kodi’s icon, you will be taken to its overview.
 Since this app is free of charge, all you need to do is to click on the ‘Get’ button.
-Windows Store will do the rest.

 You can also look at these two installation methods as alternatives.
 If the Windows Store isn’t working, you can download the EXE file and install Kodi on Windows.